Frontier Airlines Announces New Policy for Emotional Support Animals and Trained Service Animals

 Changes Take Effect November 1, 2018

-DENVER, CO – Low-cost carrier, Frontier Airlines announced today changes to its emotional support and trained service animal policy.
-The changes take effect November 1, 2018.
+DENVER, Colo. – Low-cost carrier, Frontier Airlines announced today changes to its emotional support and trained service animal policy.
+The changes take effect on November 1, 2018.

 Frontier will allow cats and dogs as emotional support animals.
 The animal must be in a carrier that can be stowed under the seat in front of the customer or be on a leash at all times while in the airport and onboard the aircraft.
 Customers may bring just one emotional support animal per person.

 Any passenger seeking to travel with an emotional support animal will be required to complete the Frontier Medical/Mental Health Professional Form and the Frontier Animal Behavior Acknowledgment Form at least 48 hours prior to departure.

 Frontier is also limiting the type of trained service animals it will accept.
 Only cats, dogs, and miniature horses will be accepted as trained service animals.
 Frontier will also recognize trained psychiatric service animals as trained service animals.

 “This new policy brings us into alignment with the rest of the airline industry,” said Daniel Shurz, Senior Vice President, Commerical for Frontier Airlines.
 “Safety is the top priority at Frontier and we want to ensure an enjoyable travel experience for all of our customers.”